Potica (Slovenian Nut Roll), a delicious celebratory bread resembling a jelly roll made of thinly rolled yeast dough spread with a nut paste.

 Instructions

-- Add the 2 egg yolks and pour milk mixture over flour.
-Snap mixing bowl onto stand mixer and attach the dough hook.
-Beat on low speed for 1 minute.
+- Snap mixing bowl onto stand mixer and attach the dough hook.
+Beat on low speed for 1minute.
 Scrap down the sides of the bowl.
 Continue to beat for another 5 minutes.
 Dough should have pulled away from the sides and cleaned the bowl.

 - While dough is rising, prepare the filling.
 Process walnuts and raisins in food processor until fine.
 Transfer to a large bowl.
-Add honey, egg whites, milk, and melted butter.
+Add scalded cream and let it sit for 5 minutes.
+Add honey, softened butter, and ground cinnamon.
 Mix well.
+Gently fold in beaten egg whites.
+Cover with plastic wrap and set aside.

 - Turn dough onto a lightly floured surface.
-Roll dough into an 18x20 inch rectangle.
+Roll dough into an 18x22 inch rectangle.

 - Remove and allow to cool in pan for 10 minutes.
 Invert onto wire rack.
 Brush with melted butter and allow to cool completely.